-A standard TEA allows the designer to start with a basic set of building blocks that mate fans and TEMs to heat exchangers.
-Laird Thermal Systems has conducted two decades worth of design and validation testing on various combinations of thermal components to optimize cooling power and efficiency at various heat loads.
-This results in engineers saving time with redesign and validation testing a TEA that has already been perfected by Laird Thermal Systems.
+A standard thermoelectric cooler assembly allows the designer to start with a basic set of building blocks that mate fans and thermoelectric coolers to heat exchangers.
+Laird Thermal Systems has conducted several decades worth of design and validation testing on various combinations of thermal components to optimize cooling power and efficiency at various heat loads.
+This results in engineers saving time with redesign and validation testing a thermoelectric cooler assembly that has already been perfected by Laird Thermal Systems.

-Below is a summary of inherent benefits of initiating a thermal design with a standard TEA versus a custom solution:
+Below is a summary of inherent benefits of initiating a thermal design with a standard thermoelectric cooler assembly versus a custom solution:

-- Reduce product development time by initiated product at TEA level vs TEM level
+- Reduce product development time by initiated product at thermoelectric cooler assembly level vs thermoelectric cooler level

 - Reduce costs by utilizing components that are already established in the supply chain